Canada–France relations: World Wars

 During the Second World War, Canada and France were initially allies against Nazi Germany and Fascist Italy.
 After the Fall of France in 1940, most Western governments broke off relations with the Vichy regime, but Canada continued to have relations with Vichy until 1942.

 Canada had planned a military invasion of the islands of Saint-Pierre and Miquelon.
 Controlled until the end of 1941 by Vichy France, it was the liberation by the Free French under Admiral Muselier that put an end to any invasion by Canada.
 Eventually, Canada became an important ally and staunch supporter of General Charles de Gaulle's Free French Forces.
-De Gaulle himself re-entered France after the Invasion of Normandy via the Canadian-won Juno Beach, and during a lavish state visit to Ottawa in 1944, he departed the assembled crowd with an impassioned call of "Vive le Canada!
+De Gaulle himself re-entered France after the Invasion of Normandy via the Canadian won Juno Beach, and during a lavish state visit to Ottawa in 1944, he departed the assembled crowd with an impassioned call of "Vive le Canada!
 Vive la France!"

 Suez Crisis

-During the Suez Crisis, the Canadian government was concerned with what might be a growing rift between the western allies.
+During the Suez Crisis, the Canadian government was concerned with what might be a growing rift between the Western allies.
 Lester B. Pearson, who would later become the Prime Minister of Canada, went to the United Nations and suggested creating a United Nations Emergency Force (UNEF) in the Suez to "keep the borders at peace while a political settlement is being worked out."
-Both France and Britain rejected the idea and so Canada turned to the United States.
-After several days of tense diplomacy, the United Nations accepted the suggestion, and a neutral force not involving the major alliances (NATO and the Warsaw Pact although Canadian troops participated since Canada spearheaded the idea of a neutral force) was sent with the consent of Nasser, stabilizing conditions in the area.
+Both France and the United Kingdom rejected the idea, and so Canada turned to the United States.
+After several days of tense diplomacy, the United Nations accepted the suggestion, and a neutral force not involving the major alliances (NATO and the Warsaw Pact although Canadian troops participated since Canada spearheaded the idea of a neutral force, was sent with the consent of Nasser, stabilizing conditions in the area.
 The Suez Crisis also contributed to the adoption of a new Canadian flag without references to that country's past as a colony of France and Britain.